Welcome Future Trojans

 Q. When do I get my locker?
 Do I get my own?

-A. Every student at Forest heights receives their own locker on the first day of school.
-You are required to bring your own lock or you can purchase one from the main office for $5.
+A. Every student at Forest Heights is able to have their own locker, starting on the first day of school.
+You are required to bring your own lock or you can purchase one from the main office for $2.
 If you are unable to bring a lock on the first day, no worries, you have up to a week to claim your locker.
 To keep your locker secure, you should never share your locker combination with anyone.
+Lockers are assigned to one student, and should not be shared.

 Q. Do you have a cafeteria?